-A key component of the ETI IT Strategy is the System's Strategy which aims to support all workstreams through integrated management of asset inventory, condition and works data and provides it to necessary stakeholders in a way that enables data analysis, access, reporting and decision making.
+A key component of the Directorate IT Strategy is the System's Strategy which aims to support all workstreams through integrated management of asset inventory, condition and works data and provides it to necessary stakeholders in a way that enables data analysis, access, reporting and decision making.
 In 2022 SCC procured the Brightly Confirm Asset Management System which is a key component to deliver this strategy.

 The SCC Corporate GIS Framework enables integration of data from all systems and provision of data to all stakeholders.
+Continuous evaluation and improvements are being made supported by feedback from multiple stakeholder groups such as the Performance Boards, Monthly Contract Review and Transformation Timetable including SCC Highway and Ringway colleagues.